ypereirareis/vagrant-elasticsearch-cluster/README.md

 You should be brought to the screen session hosting ElasticSearch and see its log.

 The first launch of ES instance is done by vagrant provisionning.
-So you should prepend 'sudo' for each command above.
+So you should prepend `sudo` for each command above.
 But you have the possibility to start an ES instance as 'vagrant' user from the VM.

 ```